Jwsonic/chromex/priv/protocol_license.md

-The license below applies only to the file browser_protocol.json
+The license below applies only to the files browser_protocol.json and js_protocol.json

 // Copyright 2014 The Chromium Authors.
 All rights reserved.
 //